pelluch/gmapsjs-rails/README.md

 gmaps.js allows you to use the potential of Google Maps in a simple way.
 No more extensive documentation or large amount of code.

-GmapsJS, the gem, bundles gmap.js in a easy to use Rails Engine compatible with the Asset Pipeline introduced in Rails 3.1.
+gmapsjs-rails bundles gmaps.js in a easy to use Rails Engine compatible with the Asset Pipeline

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'gmapsjs'
+    gem 'gmapsjs-rails'

 And then execute: